Hydrogen peroxide: Niche uses

-Some horticulturalists and users of hydroponics advocate the use of weak hydrogen peroxide solution in watering solutions.
+Some horticulturists and users of hydroponics advocate the use of weak hydrogen peroxide solution in watering solutions.
 Its spontaneous decomposition releases oxygen that enhances a plant's root development and helps to treat root rot (cellular root death due to lack of oxygen) and a variety of other pests.

-For general watering concentrations around 0.1% is in use and this can be increased up to one percent for anti-fungal actions.
+For general watering concentrations, around 0.1% is in use.
+This can be increased up to one percent for antifungal actions.
 Tests show that plant foliage can safely tolerate concentrations up to 3%.